-Furthermore, BoP published in March 2020 its commitment to sustainability and sustainable finance.
-The commitment sets out priorities for BdP's conduct within its mandate of price stability, financial stability and economic advice, as well as in terms of its internal management.
-BdP defines as key areas: identifying and assessing climate-related risks, implementing internal sustainability practices, participating in national and international fora where measures with a potential impact on the financial system are discussed, and establishing partnerships and communicating on these issues.
+Furthermore, Bank of Portugal published in March 2020 its commitment to sustainability and sustainable finance.
+The commitment sets out priorities for Bank of Portugal's conduct within its mandate of price stability, financial stability and economic advice, as well as in terms of its internal management.
+Bank of Portugal's defines as key areas: identifying and assessing climate-related risks, implementing internal sustainability practices, participating in national and international for where measures with a potential impact on the financial system are discussed, and establishing partnerships and communicating on these issues.